ariroffe/hnsubstacks/README.md

 (gravity is set to 1.8).

-To refresh the KV store locally (only in DEBUG mode):
+To refresh the KV store locally (only in dev mode):
 ```bash
 curl "http://localhost:8787/api/refresh"
 ```